kiddopro/kiddopro/README.md

 - 📖 I’m studying an IT career on Utec University
 - 👀 I’m interested in Software development
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning TypeScript
 - 💞️ I’m looking to collaborate with others
-- :smiley: Pronouns: he/him
-- :zap: Fun fact: I'm not funny
 <br>